printfuck/xExtension-Readable/README.md

 # Readability Addon for FreshRSS

-This extension uses Readability or Mercury for fetching article content from any feed.
+This extension uses Readability or Mercury for fetching article content for selected feeds.

 The Readbility API is offered by [phpdockerio's Docker image](https://hub.docker.com/r/phpdockerio/readability-js-server) and the Mercury API is offered by [wangqiru's Docker image](https://hub.docker.com/r/wangqiru/mercury-parser-api).